 Historical context.
 In any company initiative there is normally a reason to look at, or search for, an historic happening to inform current practice.
 For example, take the case of moving a legacy application onto Cloud infrastructure.
 This sounds simple.
-Whilst it is relatively straightforward to build out the new infrastructure on the Cloud provider of choice, if the reason for change is that the the application sits on systems software that is about to go out of support, but has not otherwise needed any functional change in several years, you may have to chase down people who know something, anything, about the legacy application - what it does, its business owner and the end customers, the IT developer, the existance of a test harness etc.
+Whilst it is relatively straightforward to build out the new infrastructure on the Cloud provider of choice, if the reason for change is that the application sits on systems software that is about to go out of support, but has not otherwise needed any functional change in several years, you may have to chase down people who know something, anything, about the legacy application - what it does, its business owner and the end customers, the IT developer, the existence of a test harness etc.

 What made sense some years ago...
 You may also have to evaluate the legal, compliance and security implication of what business function it was built for, and take into account the way matters were handled then.
-Whilst OK when built, the decisions whihc seemed reasonable to our colleagues back then are no longer considered to be well-architected, legal, compliant or secure.
+Whilst OK when built, the decisions which seemed reasonable to our colleagues back then are no longer considered to be well-architected, legal, compliant or secure.

 Business context.
 Matters would be helped greatly if it was possible to go to a central knowledge bank which recorded why the application existed, and to understand if it was approved for reasons of revenue generation, regulatory adherence or reputational advancement.

 Value contribution.
 It would also be helpful to know the actual £ revenue it has regularly generated, the other systems it integrates with, the names of the customers who use it, the nature of their use as set out in a legal contract, etc etc.

 Insight into decisioning.
 For every design or operating choice, a decision would have had to have been made.
 This information, if stored, would give an insight into how things came to be, which could greatly facilitate its future amendment and operation.
 All the more so if those people who were involved back in the day have now moved on.